saeyslab/hydra_hpc_example/src/sleep_pbs/README.md

 ## Using SLURM instead of PBS

 You can use the `runner.pbs` shell script to submit a job to the cluster with SLURM in the same way.
-You just have to replace `squb -I` with `srun` and `qsub` with `sbatch`.
+You just have to replace `qsub -I` with `srun` and `qsub` with `sbatch`.
 SLURM auto-sets the PBS_O_WORKDIR to the current directory from where you submit.
 PBS specific comments in the script will not work.

 Installation
 ```bash